Veritas (political party)

-Veritas (Latin: truth) was a minor right-wing political party in the United Kingdom, formed in 2005 by Robert Kilroy-Silk following a split from the UK Independence Party (UKIP).
-Kilroy-Silk served as party leader through the 2005 General Election.
-He was succeeded by Patrick Eston, who resigned in 2008 citing frustrations of his efforts to reform the party.
-The party merged into the English Democrats in 2015.
+Veritas (Latin: truth) was a right-wing, Eurosceptic political party in the United Kingdom, launched in June 2005 by Robert Kilroy-Silk, Member of the European Parliament (MEP) for the East Midlands, following a split with the UK Independence Party (UKIP).
+Kilroy-Silk served as party leader through the 2005 General Election, in which the party fielded 65 candidates receiving a total of 40,481 votes (0.1%).

+Kilroy-Silk subsequently resigned after failing to win any parliamentary seats, and was succeeded by Patrick Eston, who resigned in 2008 citing frustrations of his efforts to reform the party.
+The party merged into the English Democrats in June 2015.

-Veritas had no representation in the Parliament of the United Kingdom, although it had members serve in the European Parliament and the London Assembly, elected as UKIP members and defecting upon Veritas' formation.
-At the time of its merger, the party had not put forward General Election candidates since 2005.
+Veritas had no representation in Parliament, although Kilroy-Silk sat in the European Parliament, and the party had two London Assembly members, originally elected as UKIP candidates and defecting upon Veritas' formation.
+Perennial candidate Winston McKenzie was a member of Veritas, standing in the seat of Croydon North in 2005.

-Formation
+History

+Background

-Robert Kilroy-Silk, a former Labour shadow cabinet member and television presenter, was elected as a UKIP Member of the European Parliament in the 2004 European Parliament election for the East Midlands region.
-His ambition to attain the leadership of that party was announced in October 2004, but it proved very unpopular within the party.
-Instead of risking disciplinary action for continuing this action, Kilroy-Silk resigned the party whip, while remaining a full member and asserting his continued challenge.
-The plan ultimately failed, and Kilroy-Silk finally resigned from the party – as had been long expected – on 20 January 2005.
-Rumours circulated immediately that Kilroy-Silk was set to form his own party, fuelled by the registration of the domain name "veritasparty.com" a month earlier.
-An earlier rumour suggested that he had been in negotiations with the English Democrats to join and lead their party.
+Robert Kilroy-Silk, a former Labour Member of Parliament (MP) and television presenter, was elected as a UKIP Member of the European Parliament (MEP) in the 2004 European Parliament election for the East Midlands region.
+In October 2004, Kilroy-Silk expressed his ambition to lead UKIP, and criticised party leader Roger Knapman.
+To avoid disciplinary action from other UKIP MEPs, Kilroy-Silk resigned the party whip, while remaining a member and asserting his continued challenge.
+The plan ultimately failed, and he eventually resigned from UKIP on 20 January 2005, with it being widely speculated that he would set up a party of his own, called 'Veritas' (Latin for "truth").

+Establishment

-Veritas – Latin for "truth" – was officially founded in a press conference on 2 February, during which Kilroy-Silk proclaimed "unlike the old parties, we shall be honest, open and straight", devoid of the other parties' "lies and spin".
-There were a number of defections from UKIP to the new party.
-They included UKIP London Assembly member Damian Hockney, who became deputy leader.
+Veritas was officially founded at a press conference on 2 February 2005, during which Kilroy-Silk proclaimed "unlike the old parties, we shall be honest, open and straight", devoid of the other parties' "lies and spin".
+He also confirmed that the new party had seven branches and 250 members.
+There were a number of defections to the new party, including both UKIP London Assembly members, Damian Hockney, who became Veritas deputy leader, and Peter Hulme-Cross.

-At the time of formation, its primary policy was opposition to immigration to the United Kingdom.
-It was perceived to be more specific than UKIP's general euroscepticism, and almost to the point of Veritas being labelled a single-issue party.
-Kilroy-Silk also proposed support for the introduction of flat tax in opposition to the existing system of income tax bands varying with income.
-Kilroy-Silk's preferred figure was 22%, the "basic rate" band in which most UK citizens fell at the time.

 The party was immediately lambasted as nothing more than a vanity vehicle for Kilroy-Silk, and was nicknamed "Vanitas" by former allies.
+Anthony Bennett, whose name was listed by the Electoral Commission as the party's leader, was linked to a former chairman of the National Front.

+When the party launched its election manifesto in June 2005, its primary policy was leaving the European Union, and it was perceived to be more specific than UKIP's general euroscepticism, almost to the point of Veritas being labelled a single-issue party.
+It also called for strict immigration controls, a 22% flat rate of income tax, tougher sentences for crime and anti-social behaviour, and the eviction of travellers from illegal sites.

+The manifesto was described as "a mix of English nationalism, Old Labour big-strategy socialism and traditional liberal values".